marekbeckmann/Simple-HTTP-Error-Docs/README.md

 errordocs/index.html?ref=404
 ```

 You can specify the ref part, to display any 3-digit string you want.
 However,  it's intended to just be the three digits of the error code.
-If you don't provide a Error Code, 404 is assumed
+If you don't provide an error code, 404 is assumed

 **Thank your for using this template.
 Feel free to leave me any feedback.**